 Callie might look a bit tired; she’s recently returned from competing at the Pony Club Championships, where she and her rider Bertie represented the Area at showjumping, dressage, eventing, AND tetrathlon.

-Despite her relatively short stature, Callie has the conformation of a scaled down horse, and uses this to her advantage for competing.
+Despite her relatively short stature, if you find a Connemara pony for sale like Callie, she has the conformation of a scaled down horse, and uses this to her advantage for competing.
 Her athletic Connemara build makes her agile and a brilliant jumper, but she also has a pony instinct and fifth leg which gets her out of sticky situations.
 Bertie doesn’t quite appreciate how many of his rosettes are a result of his pony’s perfect temperament rather than simply his skill.

 There’s not much this beautiful grey Connemara pony can’t do, and bets are on whether it will be Bertie’s ever- growing legs or his recent interest in girls that will see her listed under ponies for sale on Whickr.